jaandrle/nodejsscript/README.md

 # NodeJSScript – write cross-platform scripts with ease
-This package provides very similar functionality such as [google/zx](https://github.com/google/zx#chalk-package).
+This package provides very similar functionality such as [google/zx](https://github.com/google/zx).
 Tke key difference is to provide unix shell commands in cross-platform commpatible way.
 This is done by using [shelljs/shelljs](https://github.com/shelljs/shelljs) library.

-You can compare the final script code similar to `zx`:
+You can compare the final script code to `zx` example:
 ```javascript
 #!/usr/bin/env nodejsscript
 import { exec, grep, echo, mkdir, tempdir } from "nodejsscript";